SirSerje/eight-millimeter-shelter/readme.md

 Source map for front-end also included (check console > source > open > choose App.js?XXXXXX for example)

+## How to develop:

+All you need to know is how to properly name branch for PR:

+`[ci/bugfix/feature]/#[task index]-task-name-kebab-case`

+Where ci - code improvement.
+All other definitely clear.

 ## Known issues:

 If you're brave enough, just add bug or create PR, this will be great ☺️: